volokolamskspb/Gallery/README.md

-# Slider
+# Gallery

-Slider component with preview on VueJS
+Gallery component with preview on VueJS

 ## Project setup
 ```